 We do everything possible to minimise bumps and scrapes, but we have fully trained first aiders at every session.
 In the event of a minor accident our staff will attend to your child as necessary.
 For anything beyond that you will be immediately informed, and in the unlikely event of a serious accident we will inform emergency services.
 If your child becomes ill, we will do everything we can to make them comfortable, however it may be in their best interest to be collected early as we do not have the capacity or facilities to care for poorly children for an extended period.
 We do require that any child who becomes ill be kept away for the full duration of their illness and 24 hours after the end of their symptoms.

-At the time of booking, please give us as much information regarding medical conditions and medication as possible for us to appropriately care for your child during their session.
-We may require you to fill out additional information, but we will send these out with your confirmation email.
+At the time of booking, please give us as much information as possible regarding medical conditions and medication for us to appropriately care for your child during their session.
+We may require you to fill out additional information.

 We aim to be as inclusive as possible with an ‘open to all children’ policy.
-If your child requires extra support, please email, or call us to discuss your child’s specific needs so we can ensure they are able to fit into the programme and whether any special arrangements need to be made.
+If your child requires extra support, please email the provider, or email firstname.lastname@example.org to discuss your child’s specific needs so we can ensure they are able to fit into the programme and whether any special arrangements need to be made.

 We strongly advise that children don’t bring mobile telephones*, watches, computer games, tablets and similar electronic devices.
 There’s no real use for these items and they are often mislaid as children are busy and excited doing other things.
 Staff are trained not to put themselves in a difficult position by taking care of such items and we cannot accept responsibility if they are lost or stolen.